openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-windows.md

 RUN SETX /M PATH "C:\Program Files\CMake\Bin;%PATH%"
 ~~~
-In case of proxy issues, please add the `ARG HTTPS_PROXY` and `-Proxy \%HTTPS_PROXY%` settings to the `powershell.exe` command to the Dockerfile.
+In case of proxy issues, please add the `ARG HTTPS_PROXY` and `-Proxy %%HTTPS_PROXY%` settings to the `powershell.exe` command to the Dockerfile.
 Then build a docker image:
 ~~~
 docker build . -t <image_name> `
 --build-arg HTTPS_PROXY=<https://your_proxy_server:port>